 Mr. MacDanel’s experience includes more than 37 years of dealing with environmental issues, involving approximately six years as an environmental chemist serving the oil and gas industry and other industrial clients; seven years as an engineering technician designing and overseeing oil and gas well completion operations, which included the safe handling and disposal of hazardous materials and wastes generated by well production stimulation techniques; one year in hazardous waste recycling (for fuel recovery); and most recently, 24 years in the environmental consulting industry serving governmental and private industry clients.
 His most significant expertise is in project management of environmental impact documentation required under the National Environmental Policy Act (NEPA) of 1970, as well as other environmental investigations and planning analyses mandated under various environmental regulations.
 His NEPA related projects have included governmental actions on the Federal, State and local level, as well as private enterprise actions, where Federal permitting is involved.
 He has managed the preparation of all levels of NEPA documentation, including Categorical Exclusions (CE or CX), Environmental Assessments (EA), and Environmental Impact Statements (EIS).
 Federal governmental agencies served have included US Army Corps of Engineers (Districts all over the eastern half of the US), US Forest Service, US Fish & Wildlife Service, US Coast Guard, US Army, US Air Force, Federal Energy Regulatory Commission, Bureau of Indian Affairs, Federal Communications Commission, US Department of Agriculture, and others.
 State and local governmental agencies served have included several departments of transportation, departments of public works, departments of environmental quality, departments of natural resources, departments of wildlife management, among others.
 He has received specialized training in historic properties effects and reporting; pipeline impact assessment, reporting, and management; hazardous materials worker safety; and transportation project impact assessment.
 He is also a US Navy Vietnam veteran.

-Mr. Barnes is a cultural resources specialist with over eight years of experience in archaeology, historical preservation, and museum curation.
+Mr. Barnes is an Archeologist with over eight years of experience in archaeology, historical preservation, and museum curation.
 He conducted cultural resources investigations including Section 106, Section 110, and NEPA projects in eight states.
 Mr. Barnes attended Southeastern Louisiana University receiving a BA in Cultural Resources Management, then received a MA in Heritage Resources from Northwestern State University in Natchitoches, LA.
 As an archaeological technician, crew chief, field director, and then principal investigator, he has performed cultural resources assessments, Phase I pedestrian and shovel testing surveys, Phase II National Register of Historic Places evaluation surveys, Phase III data recovery surveys, and non-destructive archaeological surveys.
 He has experience in curating both historic and pre-historic artifacts through documentation, photography, and preservation of artifacts to be stored for future analysis or museum display.
 After serving four years in the U.S. Navy, he worked as a forestry and environmental technician.
 For over five years, he was involved with wetland restoration, invasive species removal, wetland delineations, and tree improvement projects where he operated and maintained equipment such as tractors, backhoes, bulldozers and various water transportation vessels.

-Mr. Van Vrancken is a recent graduate of Southeastern Louisiana University.
+Mr. Van Vrancken is a graduate of Southeastern Louisiana University.
 He earned a BS in Biological Sciences, which has enhanced his extensive knowledge of natural resources in southeast Louisiana.
 His experience in vegetation and soils identification makes him a proficient wetland delineator and wildlife habitat evaluator.
 He has experience in working with regulators in several agencies including the United States Corps of Engineers, Louisiana Department of Environmental Quality, US Fish and Wildlife Service, and the Louisiana Department of Natural Resources.
 He recently completed an aerial eagle survey and is continuing to strengthen his skills in migratory bird and threatened and endangered Species consultations.
 Mr. Van Vrancken is also a draftsman skilled in the use of ArcGIS and AutoCAD programs.